 Portable Sign.
 Any sign not permanently attached to the ground or other permanent structure, or designed to be transported.
-Except as otherwise permitted, Tthis includes signs on wheels, A frame or T frame signs, and temporary metal/cardboard/plastic/wood signs inserted in the ground containing a commercial message other than real estate signs.
+Except as otherwise permitted, this includes signs on wheels and temporary metal/cardboard/plastic/wood signs inserted in the ground containing a commercial message other than real estate signs.